unytco/wind-tunnel-domino/scenarios/domino/README.md

 ### Description

-This scenario tests the performance of a `domino` chain transaction.
+This scenario tests the performance of a domino chain transaction system using a distributed credit ledger.
+The scenario simulates a financial network where agents can spend credits and create transaction chains that propagate through the network like dominoes.

-There are two roles, `initiate` and `spend`.
+There are two roles:

+#### `initiate` (Progenitor Agent)

 The `initiate` agent is responsible for initializing the network.
-This involves creating system code templates and setting a global configuration.
-This agent is also known as the "progenitor".
+This involves:

+- Creating system code templates for credit limit computation and transaction fee collection
+- Setting up global configuration with effective dates, credit limits, and fee structures
+- Establishing the foundational smart agreements that govern the network
+- Staying idle once the network is properly initialized

+#### `spend` (Transaction Agents)

-The `spend` agents wait for the network to be initialized and then record a custom metric:
+The `spend` agents wait for the network to be initialized and then actively participate in the transaction system by:

+- Waiting for and detecting network initialization
+- Accepting incoming transactions from other agents
+- Calculating spendable amounts based on current balance, fees, and applied credit limits
+- Identifying other participating agents in the network
+- Creating spend transactions distributed among available agents
+- Continuously cycling through this process to create transaction chains

+### Metrics Collected

+The scenario records several custom metrics:

-- `wt.custom.global_definition_propagation_time`: records the time at which the global definition is readable by for each agent.
+- `wt.custom.global_definition_propagation_time`: Records the time at which the global definition becomes readable for each agent, helping measure network initialization propagation speed
-  - This helps us know when each agent can start transacting
-- `wt.custom.`
+- `wt.custom.final:ledger_state`: Captures the final state of the ledger at scenario teardown for analysis
+- `wt.custom.final:actionable_transactions`: Records the count of actionable invoices and spends at scenario teardown

+Additionally, all zome calls are automatically logged with timing and performance metrics by the Wind Tunnel framework.

 ### Suggested command